Alex-Bartlett/frameworks_and_languages_module/technical_report.md

 ### Logic blocks

-Svelte provides `if`, `each`, `await`, and `key` logic blocks to perform logical operations in the page markup, which HTML alone does not support. `if` allows for conditions, `each` allows for iteration, `await` allows for conditionals for promise states (Carvajal, 2022), and `key` recreates components upon variable changes (Svelte.dev, n.d.).
+Svelte provides four different logic blocks to perform logical operations in the page markup, which HTML alone does not support. `if` allows for conditions, `each` allows for iteration, `await` allows for conditionals for promise states (Carvajal, 2022), and `key` recreates components upon variable changes (Svelte.dev, n.d.).
 Unlike other frameworks like React that use embedded JavaScript for logic, Svelte compiles the template into "highly optimized JavaScript" (Codingballad, 2023) to reduce the amount of runtime work in for the browser.

 ```svelte
 <script>